 We know this, but feel powerless to change ourselves, let alone anyone else or the world around us.
 We get excited about changing, commit for a few days or weeks, and then forget about it or get frustrated because it feels hard to create what we want to see in our lives and in the world.

 The truth is that change is possible.
 The science of neuroplasticity proves that we have power over our thoughts, actions, feelings, and choices.
 We can evolve as individuals and societies.
-Ancient wisdom, such as Buddha's Eightfold Path or the apostle Paul's encouragement to practice self discipline and to cultivate the fruits of the Spirit, light the way.
-Today, we also have the benefit of modern brain science showing us how to make changes happen in the best possible ways.
+Ancient wisdom in the forms of Buddha's Eightfold Path or the apostle Paul's encouragement to cultivate the fruits of the Spirit, light the way.
+Today, we also have the benefit of modern brain science showing us how to facilitate change in the best possible ways.

-If you no longer want to keep creating your life by default, if you no longer want to keep contributing to the demise of the environment and the suffering of your fellow creatures, if you do want to step up as a powerful creator of your own life and your corner of the world, then read on.
+If you no longer want to keep creating your life by default, if you no longer want to keep contributing to the demise of the environment and the suffering of your fellow creatures, and you do want to step up as a powerful creator of your own life and your corner of the world, then read on.
 The way of conscious evolution and spiritual transformation is simple, but not easy.
-Rewiring the brain takes commitment and courage, but you can do it.
+Rewiring the brain takes commitment, courage, and time but you can do it.
 You are worth it, the world and our fellow beings are worth it, too.

 An ongoing war continues to be fought in the neural trenches of your brain.
 The war is between the egoic self-serving ways of the world and the ways of spirituality with its focus on non-violence, compassion, sanctity of all life, and union with the Divine.